gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 }
 ```

-And finally use your cache:
+## And finally use your cache:
 ```java
 public static ExampleCache1 cache = new ExampleCache1("ExampleCache1", 10000);
 ExampleMyObjectToCache myObject = cache.get("someKeyForYourCachedObject");
 ```

-Other points:
+## Other points:
 * The cache key must be a string.
 * You cannot store null values in the cache.
 So your `loadData(String key)` method should not return a null object.
 Otherwise `public T get(String key)` will throw an exception.
 * The `com.sg.simple.lru.cache.CacheEntry` object is a utility wrapper object you can store your real object in.
 It has a default timestamp for when the object is created.  ie: `public class ExampleCache extends AbstractCacheService<CacheEntry<YourObjectToCache>>`

+## To do:
+* Persist cache on file system.
+* Asynch load cache item if invalid and return cached entry immediately.